 When you implement a particular project, do you really know what kind of change you’re enacting?
 It is critical as the project sponsor to truly understand employees’ feelings towards the project.
 This way you will be able to understand the specific issues that might be affecting employees for that particular project, which may force you to make modifications that benefit everyone.

 When implementing a new project or policy within your company, you need advocates who will help spread the message and get other people on board during the transition.
 Work to identify those people within your company.
 They are usually the ones who have strong leadership skills and a propensity to attract respect from others.
 Give these early adopters the additional training they need early to help eliminate resistance to your project.
 And delegate responsibilities to them so they have a stake in the success of the project as well.

 A project without direction never goes anywhere.
 It’s important to have a plan for every step in the process.
 Otherwise, your project could get off track early and never be implemented.
 Your plan should continually answer three questions: Where are we?
 Where are we going?
 And how are we going to get there?
 You must also have a vision of what the end result is supposed to look like.

 As the person in charge of organizational change management, it is important that you focus on implementing the change in its entirety.
 Abandoning it halfway through destroys any credibility you might have and will cause others to do the same

 There are a lot of moving parts behind enacting even the most small-scale change in your company.
 Communicate with your team and be transparent during your organizational change management so you can keep everyone in the loop about completion milestones, making your project workflow that much easier.

 Change is complicated for any organization.
-Without a way to enact effective organizational change management systems for major changes within your company, you risk not only internal in-fighting that will disrupt your workflow, but a lack of innovation that will slowly pull customers away from your business.
+Without a way to enact effective organizational change management systems within your company, you risk not only internal in-fighting that will disrupt your workflow, but a lack of innovation that will slowly pull customers away from your business.